-The Urban Attitudes Lab studies how Big Data can be harnessed, studied, and interpreted to improve urban planning and public policy practice.
+The Urban Attitudes Lab studies the Big Data and psychological dimensions of urban planning and public policy practice.
 Through the use of sophisticated data acquisition tools, sentiment analysis, eye-tracking technology, and conventional psychological tools, the UAL is advancing knowledge and developing new tools to improve planning and policy.
-We are pleased to announce the publication of our book, Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities (Palgrave/Springer) and Cognitive Architecture: Designing for How We Respond to the Built Environment (Routledge), and Urban Experience and Design: Contemporary Perspectives on Improving the Public Realm (Routledge).
+Two key books published by the UAL: Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities (Palgrave/Springer) and Cognitive Architecture: Designing for How We Respond to the Built Environment (Routledge), and Urban Experience and Design: Contemporary Perspectives on Improving the Public Realm (Routledge).

 We presented early findings of our examination of Twitter data at the Tufts University’s “Research Day on Data Science“.
-Our work was also presented at the peer-reviewed National Science Foundation sponsored symposium “Workshop on Big Data and Urban Informatics” in Chicago, and then at the Association of Collegiate Schools of Planning annual conference in Philadelphia.
+Our work was also presented at the peer-reviewed National Science Foundation sponsored symposium “Workshop on Big Data and Urban Informatics” in Chicago, and since at numerous other professional and scholarly conferences.